Is your product beautiful?

 Below: an image of the beautiful inside of a MacBook.

-I explore this question in my short, partly visual emails, crafted through my lens as a pitch designer in deep-tech.
+I share short, partly visual emails, crafted through my lens as a creative director in deep-tech.
 Join me for insights on effective communication, marketing, design, psychology, and the philosophy of value.